vivek-vilvaraj/libcxlmi_old/README.md

 Logging
 -------
-Library internal logging inforation is set upon context creation, using `stderr` by default.
+Library internal logging information is set upon context creation, using `stderr` by default.
 Logging levels are standard syslog.

 Considerations